IS-Instruments/minispec_py/README.md

 # About this library

-We designed our minispec to be easy to use and we provide a free GUI application for live spectral plotting and analysis.
+We designed our minispec to be incredibly easy to use and we provide a free GUI application for live spectral plotting and analysis.
 However, we also understand that you'd probably like to integrate the spectrometer in your own system.

 This python library is designed as a basic, but functional, interface to the spectrometer.
+You can capture a spectrum in just three lines of code, including the import!

+    from minispec import minispec

+    mspec = minispec('192.168.1.10')
+    spectrum = mspec.spectrum()

 It is expected that you will write additional code to handle visualisation, saving and so on.
 As this functionality is provided by standard Python packages like Numpy and Matplotlib there's no need for us to reinvent the wheel!
 The library provides the following capabilties:

 - Locate spectrometers on the local network
 - Connect/disconnect from the spectrometer